Philliec459/Pytorch-SSD-for-Marine-Objects-JP4.3/README.md

 # Pytorch-SSD for Marine Objects
 The objective of this project is to identify marine objects using pytorch-ssd.
 This marine SSD repository was inspired by Dusty Franklin’s (@dusty-nv) pytorch-ssd GitHub repository found at the following link:

 https://github.com/dusty-nv/pytorch-ssd

 This is a Single Shot MultiBox Detector using MobilNet.
-We basically followed this example as was documented at the time and I still shown in the following link that was used to develop this repository.
+We basically followed his example as was documented at the time and I still documented at the following link.

 https://github.com/qfgaohao/pytorch-ssd

-The models and vision subdirectories can be copied from @dusty-nv repository or downloaded from the link below.
-We have placed 256MB of data on AWS at the following link:
+The models and vision subdirectories are not included here in GitHub and can be copied from @dusty-nv repository if needed.
+We have also placed 256MB of data on AWS at the following link:

 https://cbpetro.s3.us-east-2.amazonaws.com/api/download/pytorch-ssd-marine-data-models-vision.zip

-This zip file will have the following:
+This zip file will have the following data:

 		/data/open_images/.....
 		/data/models/....
 		/data/vision/....

+The /data/open_images/... is the dataset with training, test and validation images and appropriate .csv files.
 Please place the /data/open_images/... under your ~/home directory on the Jetson.
-The /models/... are the models (including training data) and /vision/... folders should be removed from data and placed in this downloaded pytorch-ssd-marine repository.
+The /models/... are the models (including training data) and /vision/... folders should be removed from data and placed in the downloaded pytorch-ssd-marine subdirectory.

 ## Labelimg:
-We first started with labelimg from the following source:
+We first started with labelimg where we downloaded from the following source:

 https://github.com/tzutalin/labelImg

 ![Marine_Image](labelimg.png)

 We created rectangular boxes for all the marine objects (boats and buoys) found in each image using labelimg in the PascalVOC mode.
-Labelimg creates a corresponding .xml file for each marine image.
+By default Labelimg creates a corresponding .xml file for each image.
 We had 315 .jpg training images and 44 .jpg test images.

 ## xml_to_csv2.py
-We obtained xml_to_csv.py from the following source: https://github.com/datitran/raccoon_dataset/blob/master/xml_to_csv.py
+We obtained a program to create a single .csv file for the training, test and validation subdirectories.
+We obtained xml_to_csv.py from the following source:

+https://github.com/datitran/raccoon_dataset/blob/master/xml_to_csv.py

-We then used xml_to_csv.py to create a single csv file for the training and test datasets.
+We used xml_to_csv.py to create a single csv file for the training and test datasets.

 ![Marine_Image](labelimg_csv.png)